Skip to main content

 IReactive Interface

-The IReactive interface defines a standard for reactive contracts that can receive and handle notifications about events matching their subscriptions.
+The IReactive interface defines a standard for Reactive contracts that can receive and handle notifications about events matching their subscriptions.
 It extends the IPayer interface, indicating that it includes payment-related functionalities.

 pragma solidity >=0.8.0;